osuosl/timesync/source/draft_api.rst

 ~~~~~~~~~~~~~~~

 ``/times?user=:username``
-    Fitlers results to a set of time submitted entries by a specified user.
+    Filters results to a set of time submitted entries by a specified user.

 ?project=:projectslug
 ~~~~~~~~~~~~~~~~~~~~~